 Works Well With: Non-comedogenic carrier oils, like almond oil

 Don't Use With: Neem oil works well with most skincare products.

 Often found in hair and skincare products as well as ayurvedic treatments, neem oil, (also known as margosa oil) is a natural ingredient claimed to treat a number of ailments, from skin diseases to digestive ulcers, to dental healthcare and fungal infections.
 Interestingly, the active ingredients found within it are used as an organic pesticide treatment to protect crops from invasive insects like aphids and some beetles.
 “Neem oil is a naturally occurring pesticide found in seeds from the neem tree," explains Downie.
 "It is yellow to brown, has a bitter taste, and a garlic/sulfur smell.
 Neem oil controls pests and also helps with red, itchy, and inflamed skin associated with psoriasis, acne, and eczema rashes, among others.”

 If the pesticide classification has you feeling a little hesitant to learn more, don’t worry.
 A 2016 report assures that unlike agrochemical pesticides that are known for their highly dangerous side effects, neem oil is considered a botanical pesticide, much like many other essential oils.
-Downie adds, however, that because it is a pesticide, it is banned in Canada and the U.K., so if you find products that claim to contain neem oil in these regions, be cautious and do your research to understand exactly what's going on your skin.
+Because it is a pesticide, however, be cautious and do your research to understand exactly what's going on your skin.

 Benefits of Neem Oil for Acne